Lab-Work/DLKCFcdc2014/README.md

 General usage notes:

-1. This release of software is intended to complement a paper submission to the 53rd Annual Conference on Decision and Control (CDC)
+1. This release of software is intended to complement a paper submission to the 53rd Annual Conference on Decision and Control (CDC);
 2. This software is intended to be run on Eclipse.
 It was developed using Eclipse 4.3.0, and the development environment is Java SE Development Kit 7u25.